Kristen Ryder, Certified School Psychologist, RYT200

 Connection Coalition Training (Trauma-Informed Youth Outreach; Level 2 Social Justice in Yoga)

 Mindful Schools: Certified Mindful Schools Teacher Class of 2019 (Year-long certificate)

 Michigan ACEs Champion Trainer

 Stillness and Strength Yoga LLC, was created to house my specific certification to work with cancer survivors, and grew to include my training and passion: helping youth and families heal from complex adversity and trust their inner resilience.
 I am the only Yoga for Survivors-trained instructor in Michigan, and have trained to provide outreach services to both the at-risk youth and cancer survivor community.

 Currently, I serve youth and their families as a School Psychologist.
-I also teach yoga classes through Munson Medical Center's Cowell Family Cancer Center.
+I also am contracted to teach yoga classes through Munson Medical Center's Cowell Family Cancer Center.
 I specialize in private and small group sessions that focus on stress-reduction and better client mental and physical health.
-I am passionate about the connection between our nervous system, mindfulness, breathwork, and movement, and strive to help clients understand this connection as an act of self-care during times of discomfort.
+I am passionate about the connection between our lived experiences, our nervous system, mindfulness, breathwork, and movement, and strive to help clients understand this connection as an act of self-care during times of discomfort.